rotundasoftware/steamer/README.md

 ### Container reference

 Containers have an initializer and three methods, `add`, `reset`, and `stuff`, which are analogous to the corresponding `boat` methods.
-Let's see how the redis container we used above might be implemented.
+To define your own container type, simply define these methods.
+Let's see how easy it is to implement a redis container.

 ```javascript
 var steamer = require( 'steamer' );